eleven/ad-builder/README.md

 ### Templates

-Each size has a template with a name of `SIZE.erb` where `SIZE` is any of the sizes listed in your `manifest.yml` file.
+Each size has a template with a name of `<size>.erb` where `<size>` is any of the sizes listed in your `manifest.yml` file.
 Each template has access to these variables:

 * `type` - the type of the template currently being viewed.
 * `project` - the name of the project